sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 ### Client Configuration

 A client configuration can include a contact to use.
-This is helpful for defining ownership of the client itself.
+This is helpful for defining contacts at the client level which become the defaults for events that this client creates.
+Those defaults can be overridden by contacts specified in the check definition.

 {{< highlight json >}}
 {